More-Pe/frontend-LibraryOnline/README.md

+##STEPS TO CREATE A NEW PROJECT REACT+JAVASCRIPT WITH VITE

+1. Go to the folder where you want to create the folder containing your project and open a terminal there:
+   `$ npm create vite@latest your-project-name --template react`.
+   ✔ Package name: your-project-name
+   ✔ Select a framework: ‘ React
+   ✔ Select a variant: ‘ JavaScript + SWC
+2. Then execute the commands that the terminal says:
+   `$ cd name-from-your-project`
+   `$ npm install`
+   `$ npm run dev`
+3. Then you can open your project in your IDE and start a repository:
+   `$git init`
+4. Don't forget configurate the .gitignore!

+EN EL INDEX SE RENDERIZA TODA LA APP

 ## STEPS TO FOLLOW WHEN USING REACT ROUTE DOM

-1. ` npm i react-router-dom `
+1. `npm i react-router-dom`
 2. import in main.jsx

 ```
 import { BrowserRouter } from 'react-router-dom';